 1) The PPPA is not the place to acquire any copyrights/permissions/authorizations.
 (This includes Liberation Graphics and any/all other components of the PPPA)

 2) Many, if not most of the posters featured at the PPPA were designed/printed/distributed by agencies that no longer exist and/or which never considered placing them under copyright.
 Efforts to gain such authorization, even from entities that still do exist, will likely be challenging at the very least.
-This may be due to any number of reasons but "propaganda" posters traditionally do not fall neatly into contemporary capitalist/legal/copyright/publishing/corporate/commercial templates and norms.
+This may be due to any number of reasons but "propaganda" posters traditionally do not fall neatly into contemporary academic/capitalist/legal/copyright/publishing/corporate/commercial templates and norms.
 Political poster publishers were/are often engaged in war, revolution, occupation, domestic political conflict and a host of other existential tensions that make the idea of copyright, i.e., the idea of limiting distribution and complicating wider dissemination of the image/message of their posters, incomprehensible to them.
-This likely explains why among the sixteen thousand-plus posters now on view there is not a single copyright symbol featured from any publisher or source.
+This likely explains why among the seventeen thousand-plus posters now on view there is not a single copyright symbol featured from any publisher or source.
 Political publishers want the public to reproduce their art, images and slogans.
 Contemporary commercial, academic and media-oriented authors and publishers see things very differently as they are focussed on protecting their commercial interests or reputational capital and shielding themselves against future lawsuits, litigation or infringement complications.

 Contemporary publishers must make the decision to use images from the PPPA independently, based entirely on their own research and reading of "fair use" principles, as well as any others that may apply.